Top 10 Harvest Alternatives (Paid & Free) Review for 2026

 SOurce: hubstaff

-All in all, Hubstaff is a fair choice for agencies looking for Harvest alternatives.
+All in all, Hubstaff is a fair choice for teams looking for Harvest alternatives.
+If monitoring raises privacy concerns for your team, you may want a lighter tracker.
 You have all the basic features and integrations that’ll make your day-to-day project management easier.

-Users like Harvest because of its easy-to-use interface and helpful customer support.
+Users like Hubstaff because of its easy-to-use interface and helpful customer support.
 Some customers complain about occasional glitches in the software and difficulties with payroll integration.Â

 3. Wrike – A Solid Solution for Medium-sized Companies